Since 2003 LinkedIn has become a staple tool for professionals looking for new opportunities and to stay connected with corporate networks.

 Grow your LinkedIn network

-Start off by adding a few friends, past colleagues, and anyone else you feel like you should connect with on a professional level.
-As you grow your network, the site will suggest more connections based on mutual links and areas of interest – it’s worth a regular visit to your ‘recommendations’ tab!
+Start off by adding a few friends, past colleagues, and anyone else you feel you should connect with on a professional level.
+As you grow your network, the site will suggest connections based on mutual links and areas of interest – it’s worth a regular visit to your ‘recommendations’ tab!

-If you work somewhere like a coworking space with other motivated professionals, it may be worth asking people in person if you’re able to connect on LinkedIn for future opportunities.
+If you work somewhere like a coworking space with other motivated professionals, it may be worth asking people in person if you’re able to connect on LinkedIn for opportunities.

 Read more: 5 Tips For Speed Networking Like A Pro